HCCA Annual General Meeting 2021

 Coronavirus and our community

-We are very aware that lives for everyone in our Community are being severely affected in one way or another during this pandemic.
-We want to wish everyone in our community the very best of health in this difficult time.
+We are very aware that lives for everyone in our Community has been severely affected in one way or another by the Covid-19 pandemic.
+We want to wish everyone in our community the very best of health in these difficult times.
 We would be pleased to help anyone in our community if we can.
 So if you, or someone you know, needs help in any way please feel free to contact us and we will do our best to assist.

 You can contact us by phoning 0117 929 1883 or send an email to [email protected]